 For the popsicles

-1. Place the dark chocolate into a bowl and microwave for 10 second increments giving the chocolate a stir in between until it has melted.
-Add the almond milk to the melted chocolate and stir till combined.
+- Place the dark chocolate into a bowl and microwave in 10 second increments giving the chocolate a stir in between until it has melted.
+Add the almond milk to the melted chocolate and whisk until combined.

-5. When the popsicles are fully frozen, remove them from the popsicle moulds by running the moulds under room temperature water for a couple of seconds and pulling gently to remove.
-Lay on baking paper and place in the freezer until you are ready to decorate.
+- When the popsicles are fully frozen, remove them from the popsicle moulds by running the moulds under room temperature water for a couple of seconds and pulling gently to remove the popsicle.
+Lay them on parchment paper and place in the freezer until you are ready to decorate.

 Keywords: Chocolate popsicle, how to make popsicles, chocolate raspberry popsicles